 This ministry will be authorised by the Bishop, but the AWA will be accountable to the incumbent of the parish in which they worship and serve.

 Christians have always believed God provides all the resources that are needed to fulfill his mission in the world.
 This initiative aims to unlock the gifts latent in our congregations so that the local church may be strengthened in its worship and witness.

-Further details of this new initiative are available in the booklet below, which will also be available at the Central Visitations.
+Further details of this initiative are available in the booklet.
 I commend this initiative to you and to your prayers.

 + Alan Thetford